yanntrividic/quarto-game/README.md

 Elie Duboux
 Yann Trividic

+**Description**
 A Python implementation of the board game *Quarto!* with an artificial intelligence playing against the user.
-This program is partly based on the work of Mohrmann et al. (2013) and on the video tutorial of the YouTube channel *Tech with Tim*
+This program is partly based on the work of Mohrmann et al. (2013) and on the video tutorial of the YouTube channel *Tech with Tim*.
+This project was developed in the context of Elise Bonzon's Artificial Intelligence course at the Université de Paris.

+## Prerequisites

+You need to have a Python3.x version installed on your computer with the `pygame` module.
+You can install `pygame` by running one of the following commands:

+    pip install pygame
+    pip3 install pygame
+    python3.x -m pip install pygame

+You will need to replace the `x` by your Python version number.

+After filling this requirement, you can start the program by opening a terminal in the `src` folder and run:

+    python play.py
+    python3.x play.py

+The last command is needed if your default version is not a 3.x version.
+You will need to replace the `x` by your Python version number.

+## User Manuel and Project Report

+A user manual, as weel as a project report, can be found in the `project_report_fr.pdf` file (in french).

 ## References